nimaid/mri2stl/README.md

 If it all worked well, you should see the "Jupyter" logo up top, and a list of files.

 Now, in the upper right, click `New > Terminal`.
-Here, you can use the following scripts to create STLs of the surface of the brain from medical imaging data:
+Here, you can use the following scripts to create an .stl of the surface of the brain from medical imaging data:
 * dicom2stl.sh
   * Takes a .zip file with the DICOM images from a head study in the parent directory.
 * nii2stl.sh